-Drainage is an important feature of industrial peat production and there were extensive field drains maintained throughout bog areas to facilitate industrial peat production annually, each of which eventually discharges into a terminal silt pond that allows for settlement of suspended solids before discharging into the local stream systems.
-The eastern catchment has pumped drainage while the western catchment has gravity drainage.
+Drainage is an important feature of industrial peat production and there were extensive field drains maintained throughout bog areas to facilitate industrial peat production annually, each of which eventually drains into a terminal silt pond that allows for settlement of suspended solids before entering the main river systems (see Figure 3.6).

 In accordance with the existing Integrated Pollution Control licence, all drainage water from boglands in a licensed area is discharged via an appropriately designed silt pond treatment arrangement as required in Condition 6.6. of the licence.
-Industrial peat production has now permanently ceased at Pollagh Bog.